 I always tell the kayakers that join us to keep their attention downstream….but I think the scenery mesmerizes them and we’ve had a few spilled kayaks from not paying attention to the river.
 There is never over a Class I rapid but the river is fairly swift.
 The fact that it is swift also adds to the appeal of this area.
 You never really have to exert too much paddle muscle to get where you need to go.

 One of my favorite stopping points along the way is just over half way through the trip.
-Around mile marker 18 you will see the Barefoot Falls.
+Around mile marker 19 you will see a cable crossing the water and a rope swing.
+This is the marker to notify you of the Bear Foot Falls.
+From here we pull off on the banks and make a short walk to the waterfall.

 It gives you a chance to stretch the legs and grab some food….all the while giving some nice scenery with the waterfall next to the Etowah River.
 This also provides a great spot for some primitive camping.
 There is a fire ring and basic table but flat enough to allow for several tents if needed.
 Oh if you are the fun loving adventurous type like myself you also can swing on the rope swing.
 Its quite fun and lets us all play like a kid again.